lindenlab/django-logging/README.rst

 ==============

 A Django library that logs request, response and exception details in a JSON document.
-It uses the python rotation mechanism to rotate the file logs, but the rotation files will be gziped and it has support for sending the log messages to Elasticsearch.
+It uses the python rotation mechanism to rotate the file logs, but the rotation files will be gzipped.

 .. image:: https://badge.fury.io/py/django-logging-json.svg
     :target: https://badge.fury.io/py/django-logging-json